makrai/notes/rabanser1711-tensor-decomp.md

 # 7 Available software libraries

-* a few popular tensor libraries ... provide a more optimized way of storing and treating tensors, as well as techniques for efficiently decomposing them using the algorithms ... in Sec 4
+* a few popular tensor libraries provide a more optimized way of storing and treating tensors, as well as techniques for efficiently decomposing them using the algorithms in Sec 4
-* most libraries are still only available for [e.g.] Matlab
+* most libraries are still only available for e.g. Matlab
 * Table 1

 # 8 Current research